-The Director of Community Development will respond, in writing, within 15 days of receipt of any locally-filed complaint.
+The HHS Director will respond, in writing, within 15 days of receipt of any locally-filed complaint.

-The HUD CPD Division shall forward, within ten (10) calendar days of Field Office receipt, a copy of the complaint to the City for its direct response to the complainant.
-The City shall respond to the complainant within fifteen (15) calendar days of receipt and send a copy of its response to the Field Office.
-The Field Office may, at its discretion, extend the City's response period to thirty (30) days where appropriate.
+The HUD CPD Division shall forward, within ten (10) calendar days of Field Office receipt, a copy of the complaint to HHS for its direct response to the complainant.
+HHS shall respond to the complainant within fifteen (15) calendar days of receipt and send a copy of its response to the Field Office.
+The Field Office may, at its discretion, extend the HHS response period to thirty (30) days where appropriate.
 Complaints regarding alleged civil rights violations shall also be copied to HUD Region 1's Fair Housing and Equal Opportunity (FHEO) Division.